American Standard Logo

 American Standard Logo 2013

 The italicized lettering remained the basis even after the 2017 redesign.
-What’s more, the decision was made at this point to give the job to the well-known agency Sterling Brands.
+What’s more, the decision was made at this point to give the job to the well-known agency, Sterling Brands.
 Now, the American Standard company name looked even more elegant and modern.
-This was made possible by the fact that the lettering goes up diagonally.
+This was made possible because the lettering runs diagonally.
 In addition, you can see the connection of the first letters in words with a long line.
 In this way, an optimistic effect is created.
-The color has been changed to a navy blue, which seems more appropriate for a company that specializes in plumbing.
+The color has been changed to navy blue, which seems more appropriate for a company that specializes in plumbing.

 2017 – today